Graph-Native Normalization: Evaluation

+For measuring query performance, we rely on the query execution time in milliseconds ($m_\text{Q.Dur.}$) and on the number of database hits ($m_\text{Q.DBHit}$), which is a graph system internal metric to express query effort.
+The absolute values for $m_\text{Q.Dur.}$ depend on the machine hosting the \ac{lpg} system, $m_\text{Q.DBHit}$ is machine-independent.
+For both metrics lower values denote better performance.

 \paragraph{Test scenarios} We evaluate our approach using six graphs (see \Cref{tab:eval_graphs} for details).
-To compare with related work, we use the same graphs as in \cite{skavantzos_third_2025} and add additional ones that allow us to evaluate additional types of dependencies.
+To compare with related work, we use the same graphs as in \cite{skavantzos_third_2025} and add additional ones to evaluate additional types of dependencies.
 As shown in \Cref{tab:experiment_datasets}, they are used in \num{12} scenarios with different GN-Schemas that cover all transformations discussed in this paper (see \Cref{tab:transformation-patterns}).
-In lack of appropriate methods for mining constraints in graphs, we follow the approach described by \cite{skavantzos_third_2025} and manually define dependencies for each graph\footnote{The set of dependencies themselves are available as part of the artifacts on GitHub: \url{https://github.com/dmki-tuwien/lpg-normalization}} and compute the minimal cover for each GN-Schema.
-Each test scenario was executed three times on fresh instances of Neo4j Enterprise, version 2025.12.1.
-While we tested with both, Neo4j and Memgraph, we only report the results for Neo4j in this paper since some of the graphs are not available for Memgraph, and for the remaining ones we obtained the same findings.
+In lack of appropriate methods for mining constraints in graphs, we follow the approach described by \cite{skavantzos_third_2025} and manually define dependencies for each graph\footnote{Details on the scenarios including the set of dependencies are available \edbtarxiv{online:\\}{in the \hyperref[sec:appendix]{appendix} and online:} \url{https://dmki-tuwien.github.io/lpg-normalization/evaluation_scenarios/}} and compute the minimal cover for each GN-Schema.
+The normalization of each test scenario was performed three times on fresh instances of Neo4j Enterprise, version 2025.12.1, and Memgraph 3.7.2.

+Query performance experiments were run ten times and the average of all runs is reported.